 Recently people refuted the accuracy of ChatGPT, the new AI machine that has destabilized many people.
 Now more than ever, we are beginning to critically examine the capability of AI to replace humans in every vocation because the threat is getting more real.
 While several case studies have been used to demonstrate that humans are irreplaceable, a simple image search for “happy white woman” is still making the rounds.

-A Quora user asked why there are unexpected results when “Happy White Women” is Googled.
-The responses were as follows:
+A Quora user once asked why there are unexpected results when “Happy White Women” is Googled.
+Here are some of the responses that followed:

 “Google has a strong anti-White agenda.
 People try to claim it is just the “algorithm.”
 An algorithm is not pure artificial intelligence.
 It is basically just a crawler, and humans with their own agenda input what to look for.
 Most search engines are actually powered by Bing (such as DuckDuckGo), which does not have this strong anti-White agenda.”